-(3) Districts must report compliance with all state standards set forth in OAR chapter 581, division 22:
+(3) Districts must report compliance for the preceding school year with all state standards set forth in OAR chapter 581, division 22:

-(a) To the school board of the district in a public meeting by February 1 of each school year and the school board must acknowledge receipt of the report prior to submission of the report to the Department of Education; and
+(a) To the community on or before November 1, by presenting the report to the school board of the district in an oral presentation at an open public meeting, allowing for public comment, and by posting the report on the district’s webpage.
+Districts must use the report form provided by the Department; and

-(b) To the Department by February 15 on a form to be provided by the Department of Education.
+(b) To the Department of Education on or before November 15 on a form to be provided by the Department.

-(4) A district must post the report on compliance with state standards on the district’s web page by February 1 of each school year.

 Statutory/Other Authority: ORS 326.051